MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/redirect-known-folders-macos.md

 > [!NOTE]
 > OneDrive sync for macOS will now run natively on Apple silicon.
 This means that OneDrive will take full advantage of the performance improvements of Apple silicon.
 This support is generally available starting with build 22.022.
 Users will be automatically updated over the next few releases.
->
-> If you are running the Standalone app and would like to install the Apple silicon version sooner, you can download the latest build from the [OneDrive relase notes for Mac](https://support.microsoft.com/en-us/office/onedrive-release-notes-845dcf18-f921-435e-bf28-4e24b95e5fc0#OSVersion=Mac).

 ## Prepare to move Desktop and Documents folders on existing devices

-The [standalone OneDrive sync app](https://support.microsoft.com/en-us/office/onedrive-release-notes-845dcf18-f921-435e-bf28-4e24b95e5fc0#OSVersion=Mac) (not from the Mac App Store) is required for folder backup.
+The [standalone OneDrive sync app](https://support.microsoft.com/en-us/office/onedrive-release-notes-845dcf18-f921-435e-bf28-4e24b95e5fc0#OSVersion=Mac) (not from the Mac App Store) is required for Folder Backup.
 This app requires Full Disk Access, which can be granted and deployed by IT admins.

 We recommend that you upgrade to the latest available build before you deploy to decrease deployment issues.